The smoother the flow between action and thought, the stronger the scene will be.

 Finally, let's look at the original paragraph:

 The chicken blinked awake and cocked her head at me.
-(Action--the chicken blinks and cocks her head.
+(Action.
 But there's a little voice in her that keeps it from being straight description of action.
 The "blinked awake" and "at me" makes it personal to the narrator)

 She didn’t get to squawking, just flapped her wings a bit as I lifted her off the nest, and she’d settle down once I tucked her under my arm.
 (A mix of internal thought (narrative) and action.
 "She didn't get the squawking" is a thought, but it refers to the action at hand so it feels like it's moving the action.
-This is what the narrator expected, and I bet a lot of readers imagine that squawking chicken, and how this might be a problem to her. "just flapped her wings a bit as I lifted her off the nest" is action, but again, with a little voice to connect it to the narrator. "she’d settle down once I tucked her under my arm" is internal thought, yet the thought is about the action and moves the story.
-You don't see her tuck the chicken under her arm, but you feel that she does it because she's already acted in this paragraph.
-It doesn't feel static here like it did in the no-action example)
+This is what the narrator expected, and I bet a lot of readers imagine that squawking chicken, and how this might be a problem to her.
+"Just flapped her wings a bit as I lifted her off the nest" is action, but again, with a little voice to connect it to the narrator.
+"She’d settle down once I tucked her under my arm" is internal thought, yet the thought is about the action and moves the story.
+You don't see her tuck the chicken under her arm, but you feel that she does it because you've already seen her act in this paragraph.
+It doesn't feel static here like it did in the no-action example.
+That's a lot for one sentence to do, isn't it?)

 I’d overheard that trick from a couple of boys I’d unloaded fish with last week.
-(Internal thought (narrative), but it relates directly to what's going on in a way that doesn't duplicate what was done)
+(Internal thought (narrative), but it relates directly to what's going on in a way that doesn't duplicate what was already read)

 So what can you take away from all this?